 Whether you do this yourself with caulk or with the help of a domestic insulation company or foam contractors, make sure that any holes in your home are filled.

 It’s important that you take steps to ensure that the possibility of spiders causing an infestation in your home is kept to a minimum, which can be done in a variety of effective ways.
 Firstly, when bringing in any potted plants from outside to store inside during the winter, spray them with insecticide to ensure they remain spider-free.
 For any greenery or foliage that grows near your doors windows, trim them regularly as these are the places where spiders will build their webs, giving some increased access to your living space.

 By leaving mess around the home, this provides spiders with perfect hiding spaces, where they’ll remain warm and comfortable until they decide to emerge and crawl on your face whilst you sleep (probably).

 This is why it’s recommended that you regularly vacuum floors, wipe down surfaces and remove as much clutter as possible to make it unlikely that a spider colony will set up camp throughout Christmas.
 If you spot a few spider webs or spiders, you can also vacuum them up, which makes an effective form of pest control for any insect.

 If your spider situation does get out of hand, enlist the help of a professional extermination company, who can provide stronger chemical pesticides to tackle the problem both quickly and effectively.If don’t want to delay this or else you will be forced to move out for a thorough cleanup.

-This article is written by Tracy who is a interior decorator who occasionally blogs on articles that helps other home owners to protect their homes from pest infection.
+This article is written by Tracy who is a interior decorator who occasionally writes on articles that helps other home owners to protect their homes from pest infestations.